sitegeist/Sitegeist.Neos.BestPractices/README.md

 2. Integration components MUST NOT contain markup.

-3. Presentation components MUST NOT use domain entities (e.g. and foremost node).
+3. Presentation components MUST NOT use domain entities and informations.
+This includes acessing informations from nodes and context informations like inBackend.

 4. Presentation components MUST be tested in isolation.
 It is RECOMMENDET to use the [Sitegeist.Monocle](https://github.com/sitegeist/Sitegeist.Monocle) styleguide to do so.